Janakinath Bose: Career

 During his stay in Calcutta, he came in contact with leaders of the Brahmo Samaj, and was deeply influenced by their vision.
 In 1885, he joined the bar in the court of Cuttack, where he practised, and went on to become an advocate.
-He was appointed Government Pleader and later given the title Rai Bahadur, which he relinquished in protest.
+He was appointed Government Pleader in 1891.
+He was elected the first unofficial chairman of Cuttack Municipality in In 1901.
+He was elected a member of the Bengal Legislative Council in 1912 and received the title Rai Bahadur, which he gave up in protest in 1930.

 His career as an advocate made him come in contact with various religious, and political personalities of the Indian Independence movement.
 He passed many of his ideals and values to his 9th son, Subhas, at a very young age.

 Personal life

 Bose was the son of Haranath Bose and Kamini Bose.
 He was the brother of Jadu Nath Bose, Kedar Nath Bose, Debendra Nath Bose, Tara Prasanna Bose and Surya Prasanna Bose.

 He was married to Prabhabati Dutt, who played a substantial role in the education of their eight sons and six daughters, including Sarat Chandra Bose and Subash Chandra Bose.